Zell Miller: U. S. Senator

 Miller's successor as governor, Roy Barnes, appointed Miller to a U.S. Senate seat following the death of Republican senator Paul Coverdell in July 2000.
 Although the Democratic Party's historic control of Georgia politics had been waning for years, Miller remained popular.
 He defeated former U.S. Senator Mack Mattingly in a special election to keep the seat in November 2000.

 Miller often supported Republicans and criticized Democrats during his tenure in the Senate.
 He supported much of George W. Bush's agenda, including tax cuts (which Miller co-sponsored) and oil drilling in the Arctic National Wildlife Refuge.
 He supported anti-abortion policies as a senator, after supporting abortion rights as governor.
 He also supported a constitutional amendment banning gay marriage as senator, after inviting the Gay Games to Atlanta as governor.
 However, Miller remained a Democrat, saying, "I'll be a Democrat 'til the day I die."
 Miller campaigned for fellow Georgia Democrat Max Cleland in his 2002 re-election campaign against Republican Congressman Saxby Chambliss, despite their ideological differences.

 Miller argued in his book A National Party No More: The Conscience of a Conservative Democrat (authored and published in 2003) that the Democratic Party lost its majority because it did not stand for the same ideals that it did in the era of John F. Kennedy.
 He argued that the Democratic Party, as it now stood, was a far left-wing party that was out of touch with the America of today and that the Republican Party now embraced the conservative Democratic ideals that he had held for so long.
 The book spent nine weeks in the New York Times Best Seller list for hardcover non-fiction, peaking at number four.

 In 2003, Miller announced that he would not seek re-election after completing his term in the Senate.
 He also announced that he would support President George W. Bush in the 2004 presidential election rather than any of the nine candidates then competing for his own party's nomination.
-Shortly after announcing his retirement, Miller began to call for the repeal of the Seventeenth Amendment to the United States Constitution, which allowed for the direct election of U.S. Senators, rather than having U.S. Senators be elected by state legislatures.
+Shortly after announcing his retirement, Miller began to call for the repeal of the Seventeenth Amendment to the U.S. Constitution, which allowed for the direct election of U.S. Senators, rather than having U.S. Senators be elected by state legislatures.
 During his four years in the Senate, Zell Miller received a cumulative rating of 70% from the American Conservative Union, including a rating of 96% in 2004.